 - Homemade potato salad (pictured above)

-- Cold grain salads (GNOWFGLINS has an example; I tried making one with whole spelt and balsamic vinaigrette that was delicious – it’s in both the Healthy Snacks to Go eBook AND the Family Camping Handbook)
+- Cold grain salads (like this spelt salad which is in both the Healthy Snacks to Go eBook AND the Family Camping Handbook)

 - Cold bean salad (same idea as above – you know me and beans!)

-- Homemade granola bars or quinoa oat snack bars
+- Homemade granola bars or quinoa oat snack bars, shown above

 - Homemade applesauce or storebought natural (no sugar) applesauce.
 Add cinnamon for your kids to sweeten it up a little without adding a sweetener.
 My kids also like cinnamon-applesauce stirred into their yogurt.